stevenrobertsdev/OpenCV_virtual_paint/README.md

 ## Dependencies
 - `OpenCV` - A library for computer vision and machine learning algorithms.
+- `NumPy` - A library for numerical computing in Python.

 ## Contributing
 Contributions are welcome!
 Please feel free to open a pull request or submit an issue.